 The Irish Music Industry Podcast is a must listen for both people who want to break into the industry and seasoned professionals keen to learn more

 Series 2 of The Irish Music Industry Podcast has launched providing a vital insight into the music industry.
-Produced by ‘Mark G’ of King Kong Company who is a lecturer on the BA (Hons) Music course in WIT, The Irish Music Industry Podcast is a must listen for both people who want to break into the industry and seasoned professionals who want to learn more about other areas of the music sector.
+Produced by ‘Mark G’ of King Kong Company who is a lecturer on the BA (Hons) Music course in SETU, The Irish Music Industry Podcast is a must listen for both people who want to break into the industry and seasoned professionals who want to learn more about other areas of the music sector.

 Not the first time at No 1